Direct Access for Answers to Conjunctive Queries with Aggregation: Incorporating Annotation and Aggregation in the Answers

-Next, we assume efficient direct access for $Q(x, \cntd(y)) \datarule R(x,z), S(y,z)$, and use that to solve the hitting-set problem.
-Each query answer is a pair $(i,c)$ where $i$ is the index $i$ of a set $U_i$ from $\U$ and $c$ is the number of $V_j$ that $U_i$ hits.
-By accessing all query answers, we can check all sets in $\U$, one by one, and see whether any is hitting all $N$ sets.
-The number of facts in $D$ is $n=O(dN)$, and the number of query answers (and so the number of access calls) is $N$.
-Hence, direct access for $Q$ in $\linlog$ would imply a solution to the hitting-set problem in better than $N^{2-o(1)}$ time.
-For any $d=O(N^c)$, we get a solution in $O(N^{1+c} \cdot\log N)$ time, which contradicts \HSC for $c<1$. \end{proof}
+Next, we assume efficient direct access for $Q_H^k$, and use that to solve the hitting-set problem.
+Each query answer is a pair $(i,n)$ where $i$ is the index of a set $U_i$ from $\U$ and $n$ is the number of sets $V_j$ that $U_i$ hits.
+By accessing all query answers, we can check all sets in $\U$, one by one, and test whether any is hitting all $N$ sets.
+The number of facts in $D$ is $O(dN+d^2)\leq O(dN)$, and the number of query answers (and so the number of access calls) is $N$.
+Hence, direct access for $Q_H^k$ in $\linlog$ would imply a solution to the hitting-set problem in better than $N^{2-o(1)}$ time.
+Indeed, for any $d=O(N^c)$, we get a solution in $O(N^{1+c} \cdot\log N)$ time, which contradicts \HSC for $c<1$. \end{proof} Importantly, the reduction used in the proof of \Cref{lem:hsc} does not involve the order, and hence, the theorem holds true even for direct access, or enumeration, without any order requirement.

-The proof shows how to solve \HSC using direct access for the ACQ $Q$ of the theorem.
-Importantly, this reduction does not involve the order, and hence, the theorem holds true even for direct access without any order requirement.
+Next, we generalize the hardness proof from \Cref{lem:hsc} to a general class of \ACQs with count-distinct, and we devise an algorithm for other count-distinct queries.
+We show that this results in a dichotomy for count-distinct.
+The dichotomy states the following.
+For the aggregate functions of \Cref{cor:aggregate-tractable}, we have established that the same dichotomy for standard CQs applies when we ``ignore'' the aggregation in the head and treat it as an \e{existential} variable.
+The case of count-distinct turns out to be the opposite: the dichotomy for standard CQs applies if we treat the aggregated variable as a \e{free} variable.